wp-plugins/slicknav-mobile-menu/readme.txt

 = 1.5.0 =

-* 7/6/15 - Updated POT file, Core SlickNav upgrade version to 1.0.4, option for Branding Menu Logo opposite label, using input field of media uploader
+* 7/6/15 - Updated POT file, Core SlickNav upgrade version to 1.0.4, option for Branding Logo opposite label, using input field of media uploader

+= 1.5.1 =

+* 11/6/15 - Option to add in a search field at bottom of menu